Kallekro/quicktyper/README.md

 Then you can run the game with ./quicktyper

+The size of your terminal determines the play area, so if you want to challenge yourself run it in a small window.
+Otherwise crank it to the max.

 ## ncurses install
 To install ncurses for linux distributions with apt-get:
 ```